triflicacid/triflic-script/README.md

   *N.B.* Numbers may contain the seperator `_`.
 This cannot be at the start/end of a number.

 - `"..."` represents a strings.
+  - `{...}` inside the string is string interpolation. `...` is executed, converted to a string and spliced inside of the string.
+It is quicker than `"..." + ... + "..."`
 - `[...]` represents an array
 - `{...}` represents a set, map or a block
   - **Block** if keyword structure expects a block and `{...}` is present e.g. `do {...}`, `if (...) {...}`.